Alexbdengineer/improvado_project/README.md

 5. Configure the app:

 Create a file config.py with your actual values and API keys.
 A sample_config.py file is included for your reference.
+Once the config.py file is updated, run the database.py script.
+- `python3 database.py`

 ## Running the application.

 The application requires three shells to run the main app, the Celery worker, and the Celery scheduler:

 1. Start the main app (Shell 1):

 - `source env/bin/activate`
 - `uvicorn main:app --host 0.0.0.0 --port 8000`